ioChem-BD/documentation/usage/publishing-calculations/embargo.md

 ![](/images/EditCollection4.png)

-When the embargo is lifted, the embargo section on *Edit collection* page won't appear and review links will cease to work.
+Once the embargo is lifted, the embargo section on *Edit collection* page will disappear and the review links will cease to work.